cloudui/homepage/content/lists.md

 I like to keep track of things that I do.
 Whether it be books I've read, habits I'm forming, or monthly budgets, it's important for me to keep book of my progress.

-## Goals for 2023 <i class="fa fa-calendar fa-sm"></i>
+## Goals for 2024 <i class="fa fa-calendar fa-sm"></i>
-- Read 20 books
+- Read 10 books
-- Learn 3 powermoves
+- Learn 1 powermove
-- Buy my first stock and learn to invest
+- Create a stock / retirement portfolio
 - Become friendly with a professor
+- Find new intellectual interests
+- Have meaningful things to do in my free time

 ## Books <i class="fa fa-book-open fa-sm"></i>